How to get a joint mortgage with a non-UK national partner or spouse

-You may have a settled residency and substantial financial resources in Sydney, Singapore or Seattle, but that’s of little reassurance to a mortgage provider committing to finance on a UK property, with a co-owner who looks more able to "disappear" overseas in adverse financial circumstances than a settled UK national.
+You may have a settled residency and substantial financial resources in Sydney, Singapore or Seattle, but that’s of little reassurance to a mortgage provider committing to finance on a UK property with a co-owner who looks more able to "disappear" overseas in adverse financial circumstances than a settled UK national.

-Your residential status is a key factor on your UK credit history, relating as it does to your employability, your ability to open a bank account, sign a tenancy agreement and take out credit.
+Your residential status is a key factor in your UK credit history, relating as it does to your employability, your ability to open a bank account, sign a tenancy agreement and take out credit.

-Is this the solution: not including non-resident spouses on mortgage applications?
+Not including non-resident spouses on mortgage applications

 In fact, lenders are less comfortable if both partners are not included on the mortgage documents, even if the UK citizen is the main earner.

-We are able to source finance for single-name mortgages, but the greater degree of risk is reflected in the lower LTV lenders are willing to commit to: usually a ceiling of 70% (compared with the up to 95% we can otherwise source.
+We are able to source finance for single-name mortgages, but the greater degree of risk is reflected in the lower LTV lenders are willing to commit to: usually a ceiling of 70% (compared with the up to 95% we can otherwise source).

 Case study: Read our case study below on how we secured finance for a Mauritian business owner with an overseas self-employed income.